Xynnix/Welcomer/README.md

 > copy `c.json.example` into `c.json` and fill out all the information as it is required
       - Save the file

-> edit the `joins.js` file ONLY where the name & value fields are! everything such as `config.avURL` or `config.hooks` is handled if you filled out `c.json` right.
+> edit the `joins-template.js` file ONLY where the name & value fields are! everything such as `config.avURL` or `config.hooks` is handled if you filled out `c.json` right.
       - You can use `member.user` to substitiute for the member. {Example: `"Hello " + member.user + "!"`}
-      - Make sure to save everything
+      - Make sure to save everything as `joins.js`

    ![Welcomer Example](https://cdn.discordapp.com/attachments/695102474586947664/695753102036303982/unknown.png)